 The program now includes students from private and parochial schools in Lincoln, as well as from 28 rural communities.

-During the first three months of the 2016–17 school year, 36,656 food-filled backpacks were distributed.
+During the first half of the 2017–18 school year, 29,873 food-filled backpacks were distributed.
 At the conservative estimate of five meals per backpack, that means this year the BackPack program has provided 149,365 meals.
 Additionally, new this year, four LPS elementary schools have transitioned from the Backpack program model and are instead piloting a food market model.

 It costs about $250 for each student to receive a backpack for a year.
 This includes all essential program costs involved with distributing backpacks.